cfneese/LoomisWood/docs/index.md

 Even with this function, functionality can be lost if one is not careful.
 Make sure your experiment is saved before trying this!!!

-An alternative to manually editing the Lines subfolder is the **Data Sets | Update Line List...** command.
-This command is provided for situations where the line list is not static.
+An alternative to manually editing the Lines subfolder is the **Data Sets | Update Line List...** command. Â  This command is provided for situations where the line list is not static.
 For example, if the user wants to measure lines as the assignment progresses you would call this function each time you measured new lines.